Eye layer thickness may hold key to glaucoma laser outcomes

 Summary

-This study looks at whether the thickness of a layer in the eye (the choroid) can predict how well a laser treatment works for people with glaucoma.
-Researchers will measure eye pressure and choroid thickness before and after laser treatment in 20 adults.
+This study looks at whether the thickness of a layer inside the eye (the choroid) can predict how well a gentle laser treatment works for glaucoma.
+Researchers will measure eye pressure and choroid thickness before and after the laser procedure in 20 adults with glaucoma.
 The goal is to find a simple marker that helps doctors choose the best treatment for each patient.

 Get updates